magicbug/QTrigdoppler/README.md

   - Refactor tracking loop:
     - no global F0/I0 variables, more abstracted methods to allow eaier implementation of other radios

-# Web API
+# Web API and WebSocket Usage

-QTrigdoppler now includes a web API that allows for remote control of the application through a web browser or other applications.
+QTrigdoppler includes a web API that allows for remote control of the application through a web browser or other applications.
 This is useful for satellite tracking from a remote location or for integrating with other software.

 ## Configuration
 The web API can be configured in the `config.ini` file under the `[web_api]` section: